texastribune/data-visuals-guides/computer-setup.md

 ### Credentials

-At this point, you will need several files added to the root directory on your computer, which will provide you with the credentials needed to run the kit and other team projects.
+At this point, you will need several files added to the home directory on your computer ('Users/yourname'), which will provide you with the credentials needed to run the kit and other team projects.
 They include:

 * .tt_kit_google_client_secrets.json
 * .aws/config